John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 #

-RhpcBLASctl::blas_set_num_threads() appears to work with MRO, with not only RhpcBLASctl::blas_get_num_procs() reporting the number of cores set, but even RevoUtilsMath::getMKLthreads() reports the same number of cores set.
+Be careful since RhpcBLASctl::blas_set_num_threads() appears to work with MRO, with not only RhpcBLASctl::blas_get_num_procs() reporting the number of cores set, but even RevoUtilsMath::getMKLthreads() reports the same number of cores set.
 However, using the 'svdBenchMark' function in this repo it can be seen that the number of cores is not set properly.
-To see this, compare the following function calls:
+To see this, compare the following function calls :

+     # install.packages('RhpcBLASctl')   # The 'RhpcBLASctl' package needs to be installed but not loaded

      set.seed(707)
      svdBenchMark(4000, cores = 1:6, MRO = TRUE, MKL = FALSE)